defndaines/elixir_bits/README.md

 ### Eiga

-Personal dataset of movie review from a personal website I maintained up until April 2007.
+Personal dataset of movie reviews from a personal website I maintained up until April 2007.

 #### Phoenix with GraphQL